DUNE-DAQ/drunc_ui/docs/index.md

 ## Controller UI

 You must use the full Docker Compose profile when working with the Controller UI.
+The controller UI will not function correctly with the lite profile.

 ### Getting Started with the Controller UI